ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 ## An Example With Functors

-Let's suppose we want to have a program which can be used with multiple databases, each database has a specific set of parameters (host, credentials, database name...), and a set of functions (prepare query, execute query...) which can be implemented differently.
+Let's suppose we want to have a program that can be used with multiple databases, each database has a specific set of parameters (host, credentials, database name...), and a set of functions (prepare query, execute query...) which can be implemented differently.